ibm-cloud-docs/discovery/adding-content.md

 ## Crawling URLs
 {: #crawl_urls}

-You can crawl URLs and index them using the {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.discoveryshort}} Service [Indexing plugin for Apache Nutch](https://github.com/IBM-Watson/nutch-indexer-discovery){: external}.
-The crawl does not update automatically, so you must repeat the procedure periodically to keep the index up-to-date.
+You can crawl URLs and index them using the Web Crawl connector.

-You also have the option to use the Web Crawl connector.
 See [Connecting to data sources](/docs/discovery?topic=discovery-sources#connectwebcrawl).